Journey Genetic Testing 1-855-362-5224

 Our home paternity test kit, and our legal paternity test, are both easy to order.
 This means that those with a suspicion that paternity fraud has occurred have an easy way to confirm this fraudulent action.
 May times a person’s “gut feeling” turns out to be true.
 It has been established by the numerous independent studies that almost 1 out of every 3.5 men who submit to a paternity test each year discover they are not the biological father of the child, no matter what their marital relationship was at the time of conception.

-A judge may choose to vacate a voluntary paternity acknowledgement if you can demonstrate fraud, duress, or a material mistake of fact.
+A judge may choose to vacate a voluntary paternity acknowledgment if you can demonstrate fraud, duress, or a material mistake of fact.
 Proving fraud, duress, or material mistake of fact to vacate the acknowledgment is that the laws and court rulings of each state vary so be sure to consult with a licensed attorney.
 In almost all cases to demonstrate paternity fraud, a paternity test will be required.
-In some jurisdictions, you may be able to obtain an order requiring the biological father reimburse you for the amount you have already paid in support, if your acknowledgment is voided.
+In some jurisdictions, you may be able to obtain an order requiring the biological father reimburse you for the amount you have already paid in support if your acknowledgment is voided.